DevExpress-Examples/map-for-winforms-azure-search/readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-## Map for WinForms - Create a Custom Search Panel Using the Azure Maps Search Service
+## WinForms Maps - Create a Custom Search Panel Using the Microsoft Azure Maps Search Service

-This example uses the Azure Maps Search Service to request for a specified location and allows users to search for a specific place on a map.
+This example uses Microsoft’s Azure Maps Search Service to search for and obtain information on a specific map location.

+> **NOTE:**
-> **NOTE:** You need a [key](https://learn.microsoft.com/en-us/azure/azure-maps/quick-demo-map-app#get-the-subscription-key-for-your-account) to use Azure Maps services in your application.
-Replace the `AzureKey` property value with your subscription key to connect to Azure Maps services.
+> To incorporate this solution within your DevExpress-powered app, you need an Azure Maps service [key](https://learn.microsoft.com/en-us/azure/azure-maps/quick-demo-map-app#get-the-subscription-key-for-your-account).
+Replace the `AzureKey` property value with your subscription key to connect to Azure Maps.

+### Implementation Details

 The original search panel is hidden.
-Instead, the `TextEdit` element specify a key word that contains information to search on a map.
+The DevExpress `TextEdit` UI element is used to specify a search keyword.
 The “Search for Location” button initiates the search request.
-To get search results, the `AzureSearchDataProvider.SearchCompleted` event is raised.
-The `SearchCompletedEventArgs.RequestResult` method returns a `SearchRequestResult` descendant that stores search results.
-The results displayed in the `MemoEdit` element contain a display name, address, and the geographic coordinates (latitude and longitude) associated with the search location:
+To obtain search results, our `AzureSearchDataProvider.SearchCompleted` event is raised.
+The `SearchCompletedEventArgs.RequestResult` method returns a `SearchRequestResult` descendant (used to store search results).
+Results displayed within the DevExpress `MemoEdit` element include display name, address, and geographic coordinates (latitude and longitude) for a given search location:

+Output:

 ![](/image/image.png)

 ## Files to Look At